Mansterteddy/Cracking-the-Coding-Interview/README.md

 # Cracking-the-Coding-Interview
-This repository includes some interesting interview questions and challenging problems.
+This repository includes the problems listed in Cracking the Coding Interview, besides some interesting technical interview questions and challenging coding problems.

-此仓库里，除了我自己实现的Cracking the Coding Interview相关算法外，还包含自己遇到的一些有趣的问题，一些经典算法的c++实现。